Qinka/Qinka-Blog/post/fpga/get-started.md

 ## Install

 To install this design suite, there need more than 20GByte spaces in your computer.
-And just follow the install guide is well.
+And just follow the installing-guide is well.

 ## License

-If you want to use these software, you need the license.
-To get the license, the first step is openning the *Xilinx License Configuration Mananger*.
+If you want to use these softwares, you need the license.
+To get the license, the first step is opening the *Xilinx License Configuration Manager*.
-Select the *Acuqire a License*, and choose *Start Now!*, *Start 30 Day Evaluatoin*, or *Get Free vivado/ISE WebPack License*.
+Select the *Acquire a License*, and choose *Start Now!*, *Start 30 Day Evaluation*, or *Get Free vivado/ISE WebPack License*.
 Then click **Next**.

 The second step is click the **Connect Now** button.
-The **U.S. Government Export Approva** will be opened again, and fill it.
+The **U.S. Government Export Approval** will be opened again, and fill it.
 After click the **Next**, you can download the license.

 ***NOTE**: When you access these pages in China, the network might not well*